 FIFA 21’s new dual entitlement feature is basically cross-progression between generations of consoles, with “no extra costs.”
 EA’s new title is expected to arrive a while before all of the next-gen console’s quite vague “holidays” launch window, and this means players won’t have to wait to buy.

-“For FIFA 21, we’re partnering with Sony and Microsoft to offer you a Dual Entitlement — meaning you won’t need to buy FIFA 21 twice to upgrade your copy of the game from PS4 to PS5, or Xbox One to Xbox Series X,” EA confirmed.
+“For FIFA 21, we’re partnering with Sony and Microsoft to offer you a Dual Entitlement — meaning you won’t need to buy FIFA 21 twice to upgrade your copy of the game from PS4 to PS5, or Xbox One to Xbox Series X,” EA have confirmed.

 How to use new FIFA 21 Dual Entitlement feature